HL7NZ/nzbase/scripts/README.md

 node scripts/fetch-nzhts-resources.js
 ```

-The script searches NZHTS for resources tagged with `FHIR`, downloads each `ValueSet`, `CodeSystem`, and `ConceptMap`, and reports a summary of what changed — including files added, removed, or updated — compared to the previous run.
+The script searches NZHTS for resources tagged with `FHIR`, downloads each `ValueSet`, `CodeSystem`, and `ConceptMap` etc., and lists a summary of what changed compared to the previous run.

 ### Options